kennyOlakunle/Everything_about_Python/README.md

-# Everything_about_Python
+# Everything about Python
-This is a directory made for who ever is trying to learning Python from scratch.
+This is a directory made for whoever is trying to learn Python from scratch.